 These are a shortcut to achieving similar looks to a cedar shingle roof while paying almost half the price.
 The roof is lightweight, durable, and offers beautiful aesthetics depending on your design choice.

 With proper installation, a composite roof will last up to 50 years.
-While this roof may prove to be durable, look out for leaks because repairs can be challenging.
+While this roof may prove durable, look out for leaks, as repairs can be challenging.
 The cost will vary from $7.75 to $14.50 per square foot.

 Slate Tile Roof